 I will note that last year our countries’ businesses established the BRICS Business Council.
 This institution is still to fully realise its potential, but we have already started work to identify and eliminate barriers that impede business interaction within of the association.

 It is clear that all the BRICS economies need serious infrastructure modernisation.
-Our initiative to establish the Development Bank is aimed at expanding cooperation in this sphere.
+Our initiative to establish the New Development Bank is aimed at expanding cooperation in this sphere.
 In the year since the Durban Summit, we have managed to achieve significant progress in this direction.
 In the near future, we expect to finalise all the remaining issues and we will be able to use this Bank's potential to realise major projects in our countries.

 The BRICS countries have shared attitudes towards other modern challenges in the economy, including the prompt completion of the Doha Round Negotiations, creating a more just global trade system and ensuring transparency in regional trade agreements.